-I happy obliged.
+I happily obliged.
 After all, who wouldn’t want a chance to escort Mister Rogers—thee Mister Rogers—to his car?

 It was a short walk.
 Along the way, we talked about sports and food (he loved the Dodgers and carne asada tacos), and nothing particularly struck me as out of the ordinary.
 In fact, if anything, I was struck by just how normal and ordinary he was.
 He was, after all, the most recognizable puppeteer on public television.